 A malicious skill ran curl and exfiltrated your data.
 The agent never asked.

 Browser agents navigate pages, fill forms, extract data, and execute scripts with your authenticated sessions.
-Veto intercepts every action before execution, enforcing URL allowlists, form field protection, and credential access controls that the agent cannot bypass.
+Veto checks governed browser actions before execution, enforcing URL allowlists, form field protection, and credential access controls that sit outside the agent prompt context.

-In late 2025, Cisco's AI Defense team tested OpenClaw, a viral AI agent framework with 60,000 GitHub stars.
+In December 2025, Cisco's AI Defense team tested OpenClaw, a viral personal AI agent framework.
 A malicious third-party skill executed curl commands that sent user data to an external server, then erased the logs.
 The skill achieved this through prompt injection that bypassed the agent's safety guidelines.
-Cisco surfaced nine vulnerabilities — two critical, five high severity.
+Cisco surfaced nine vulnerabilities: two critical, five high severity.
 OpenAI's CISO later acknowledged that prompt injection in browser agents "is unlikely to ever be fully solved."

 Browser agents have direct access to your authenticated sessions, can see everything on screen, and can interact with any website you can.
-Researchers have demonstrated that hidden instructions on a web page can command an AI browser to extract a user's email, retrieve a one-time password from Gmail, and post credentials to an attacker's server — all without traditional malicious code.
-In February 2025, Johann Rehberger demonstrated Zero-Interaction Exfiltration: hidden instructions on a GitHub page commanded an AI to leak private data without any user input.
-CVE-2025-47241 in a widely-used browser automation library affected over 1,500 AI projects by allowing attackers to bypass security whitelists.
+Researchers have demonstrated that hidden instructions on a web page can command an AI browser to extract a user's email, retrieve a one-time password, or post credentials to an attacker's server without traditional malicious code.
+The control is not another prompt.
+It is a runtime boundary before browser actions, downloads, form submits, and data reads.

 Agents read password fields, access session cookies, and extract API keys.
 Malicious skills silently exfiltrate credentials via curl and erase logs.

-Agents scrape dashboards, customer records, and internal tools.
+Agents scrape workspaces, customer records, and internal tools.
 Prompt injection on any visited page can trigger silent data transfer to attacker-controlled servers.

 Agents capture screenshots of sensitive screens exposing PII, financial data, or confidential business information to unauthorized parties.